Quickstart: Launch Your First Award Program

 In AwardKit:

-• Categories are the buckets entrants choose when submitting.
+- Categories are the buckets entrants choose when submitting.
 For example, an industry awards program might have "Best Innovation", "Leadership Excellence", and "Community Impact" as categories.
-Each entry is submitted to exactly one category.
+An entry can be submitted to one or more categories and is judged independently in each.

-• Entry fees, pricing tiers, and discount codes all live on this same tab once your program is created.
+- Entry fees, pricing tiers, and discount codes all live under Categories once your program is created.
 See Categories and awards and Entry fees for the full guide.

 When to use which?
 Most award programs are organized around 3 to 8 categories, each with its own winner.
 Add an overall award like "Grand Prize" or "Program of the Year" to recognize the single best entry across the entire program, or use overall awards for sponsor-funded themes like "Best Use of Sustainability" that should be open to any entry regardless of category.